 Second, remove all gray items with the words “Google”, “Linux”, “ADB”, or “Android” in the title.
 I always remove every item that’s not green, but be warned: Your experiences may differ.
 You may end up needing to reinstall devices by removing them here.

 Note: The Nirsoft utility may show up as malware in a virus scan.
 It most assuredly is not.

 Step Three: Install Universal Driver

-Koush’s Universal ADB Driver works for every Android device, no matter how exotic.
+Koush’s Universal ADB Driver (see link above) works for every Android device, no matter how exotic.
 You will need to perform a manual installation in order for Koush’s driver to work.

 First, download the Universal ADB Driver then run the executable package, which installs the driver.